 Please visit the International Pelvic Pain Society for details for the full Congress Program and to registerFind out more »

-Edmonton, AB: Your Brain on Pain: Neuroscience Meets Yoga for Better Pain Management Join Shelly Prosko, PT, PYT, CPI, for this PhysioYoga workshop as she explains the neuroscience of pain including roles the brain and nervous systems play in pain, and how yoga can be safely used to reduce pain, manage stress & used as a key component for injury prevention.
-This workshop includes a combo of theory & practice including awareness practices, movement, breathing methods, meditation & yoga philosophy…Find out more »
+Join Shelly Prosko, PT, PYT, CPI, for this PhysioYoga workshop as she explains the neuroscience of pain including roles the brain and nervous systems play in pain, and how yoga can be safely used to reduce pain, manage stress & used as a key component for injury prevention.
+This workshop includes a combo of theory and practice including awareness practices, movement, breathing methods, meditation and yoga philosophy using Life is Now Pain Care Yoga guidelines and valuable resources to share.Find out more »

 Professional Yoga Therapist Certification: Module 8 Module 8 is an intensive on-site module that is part of the practical, applied lab portion of the Professional Yoga Therapist certification program.
 This course puts the lectures of Modules 1-7 into motion with application of the concepts learned in those pre-requisite distance modules.
 Topics covered include: Biopsychosocial (BPS) model of assessment and application Interdisciplinary 10 Precept application and case study analysis Yoga posture, breath, and meditation prescription using Medical Therapeutic Yoga (MTY) methods (including mudras)…Find out more »